 The Zoning Ordinance defines Group Homes, or Group Care Facilities, as "a facility or detached dwelling unit providing 24-hour non-medical care of persons in need of personal services, supervision, or assistance essential for sustaining the activities of daily living or for the protection of the individual."
 Group Homes for six or fewer persons are permitted by-right in all residential zones except for the R-A and UR zones.
 The City conditionally permits Group Homes for seven or more persons in the R-1-A, R-1, R-2, R-3, and R-3-A zone districts.
-To comply with Government Code Section 65583(a)(4), the City will revise the Zoning Ordinance to allow residential care facilities for six or fewer persons, in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.08, and allow residential care facilities, regardless of size, with an administrative approval process, in all zones that permit residential uses of the same type, in accordance with the City's definition of family that do not require a State license, regardless of sizefor six or fewer persons in all residential zones in the same manner as other residential uses of the same type in the same zone, and facilities for seven or more that require a State license without a Conditional Use Permit (CUP), that the City will evaluate using subjective standards (Program 165).
+To comply with Government Code Section 65583(a)(4), the City will revise the Zoning Ordinance to allow residential care facilities for six or fewer persons, in accordance with Health and Safety Code Sections 1267.8, 1566.3, and 1568.08, and allow residential care facilities, regardless of size, with an administrative approval process, in all zones that permit residential uses of the same type, in accordance with the City's definition of family.
+(Program 16).